GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0013_fdp-submission-metadata-validation.md

 Save the metadata record in the FDP and review the validation feedback returned by the FDP.
 Treat the deployed SHACL constraints as the authoritative pass or fail criteria for this SOP.

-If the validation passes, proceed to [step 8.6](#86-confirm-harvestable-state-and-record-the-outcome).
+If the validation passes, proceed to ⏩[step 8.6](#86-confirm-harvestable-state-and-record-the-outcome).
 If the validation fails, determine whether the outcome reflects metadata content errors or a likely validator, schema, or configuration issue before proceeding.

 #### 8.4.
 Correct metadata content errors and resave